 • Curriculum Vitae (graduate students) or Résumé (undergraduate students): not to exceed 2 pages.

 • Transcript: We ask that undergraduate transfer students and graduate students who have completed graduate-level work elsewhere include copies of official or unofficial transcripts earned at institutions where they studied previously.
-Graduate students needn’t include transcripts of their undergraduate work, nor do applicants need to submit a UChicago transcript, as these will be obtained directly from the Office of the Registrar.
+Graduate students needn’t include transcripts of their undergraduate work.
+No applicant—undergraduate or graduate—need submit a UChicago transcript, as these will be obtained directly from the Office of the Registrar.

 II.
 STATEMENTS: We invite applicants to prepare in advance the following statements using a word processor, and to cut and paste these statements into their online application.
 Please use a word-count tool to ensure that no statement exceeds the prescribed word-count limit.

 • All applicants will be asked submit an 75- to 100-word summary of the research project (or course of language study) that they propose to undertake while in France.

 • Applicants for the Sciences Po Exchange Fellowship will be asked to submit a brief paragraph (no longer than 150 words) describing ways in which Sciences Po would be an attractive and productive base from which to pursue their research, which Sciences Po faculty member(s) they would like to work with, and/or which intellectual or material resources at Sciences Po they would take advantage of while on this fellowship.

 • Applicants for the EHESS Exchange Fellowship will be asked to submit a brief paragraph (no longer than 150 words) describing ways in which EHESS would be an attractive and productive base from which to pursue their research, which EHESS faculty member(s) they would like to work with, and/or which intellectual or material resources at EHESS they would take advantage of while on this fellowship.